udacity/create-your-own-adventure/english/friendly-person/wave/throw-rock/follow/follow.md

-You still don't know if you are a ghost but you still try to follow them without making any noise.
+You still don't know if you are a ghost but you try to follow them without making any noise.